 When Software Can’t Help: Hard Disk Drives

+When data recovery software can’t help you anymore: the signs of your hard disk worn out to the limit.
 As manufacturers of software tools for recovering users’ data, we are often presented with cases when our tools could not help.
 Is there a different tool that could do the job better, or is information truly unrecoverable?
 In this article we’ll have a look at physically damaged storage devices, review early signs of upcoming failure and give tips on what to do next if your storage device has failed.

 Hard drives are the most popular storage devices by a huge margin.
 Considering their large capacities and the fact that they are often a single storage device in the system, you can only imagine how much valuable, unique and irreplaceable information can be stored there.